servo/servo/tests/wpt/web-platform-tests/resources/docs/api.md

 up once the test has a result.
 This can be achieved by adding cleanup callbacks to the test.
 Such callbacks are registered using the `add_cleanup` function on the test object.
 All registered callbacks will be run as soon as the test result is known.
-For example
+For example:

 ```js
   test(function() {